Our Local Winemakers

 Meet our English Wine Makers

-Matt Gregory’s home is in Oakham but he travels the world as The English Winemaker.
+Matt Gregory’s home is in Oakham but he has travelled the world as The English Winemaker.
 If you think your commute is long, try going to Milan twice a week, or sitting in a plane for 30 hours to go and check vineyards.
 He studied viticulture as part of his University degree and has sold wine since he was legally old enough.
 He has worked with family vineyards in Italy, famous name Champagne houses right through to Chilean boutique wineries.
+And now he makes his wines right here at Wolds Wine Estates with grapes from his vineyard in Burton-on-the-Wolds.

 The English Winemaker was born out of a desire to utilise some of the amazing grapes from the stunning vineyards he visited.
 To let those grapes make the great wines he knew the fruit was capable of.
 Winemaking stints in Sussex and New Zealand convinced him to eschew modern winery practise and embrace a natural winemaking style: a hands off, low intervention, minimum addition method.
 Matt worked with the rising star of “pre-technology” wines in New Zealand, Theo Coles of The Hermit Ram, at the beginning of the Millennia when they were both still finding their way.
 Working together again nearly 20 years later helped solidify Matt’s vision for time and place led wines that are allowed to express themselves without the influence of the winemaker being too evident.
 This is proper old school winemaking, right down to getting into the vats and pressing with your feet.